 To truly master content, kids need to have the opportunity to take responsibility for their own learning, a lesson that Chris Ivens — the parent of Autumn Ivens, a student who used the Summit Learning approach for the first time in 7th grade — learned earlier than some parents:

-“Looking back big picture, her motivation for learning went from being external — relying on my wife and I or the teacher or telling her to do certain things or whatever — to internal.
+“Looking back big picture, her motivation for learning went from being external — relying on my wife and I [sic] or the teacher or telling her to do certain things or whatever — to internal.
 She took responsibility….
 You don’t have to wait until college to give away the motivation for your kid to really get educated and really take responsibility for what they’re learning.
 You can do that now.
 And it’s amazing.”

-Students who don’t achieve a goal in a key focus area might fail, and that’s okay.
+Students who don’t achieve a goal in a key focus area might fall short, and that’s okay.
 What we’re learning from scientists, and something that good educators have known for years, is that learning is a cyclical process, and that every failure is an opportunity to go back, rethink your strategy for learning, set a new goal, and try again.